vihanb/PPCG-Design/README.md

 ### Parts

- - `sprites.svg` contains *all* the icons, etc. If you're using Adobe Illustrator, make sure ("responsive") is turned off before saving
  - `ppcg.user.js` is the userscript.
- - `ppcg.alt.user.js` is the same userscript but with the old design.
+ - `assets/sprites.svg` contains *all* the icons, etc. If you're using Adobe Illustrator, make sure ("responsive") is turned off before saving
+ - `assets/logo` contains the SVG files for the main and meta logos.